isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02c-rgl-faq.md

 Travellers are also reminded to submit their health declarations via ICA’s SG Arrival Card e-Service up to three days prior to their arrival in Singapore.

-The authorised health centres designated by the Government of Brunei for pre-departure COVID-19 testing are as follows:
-1. Sports Complex Swab Centre RIPAS Hospital
-2. SARI Centre, Suri Seri Begawan Hospital
-3. Berakas Health Centre
-4. PAPHMWHB Gadong Health Centre
-5. Pengkalan Batu Health Centre
-6. Seria Health Centre

 Please disregard the electronic SHN which you may receive via email upon submission of the Electronic Health Declaration through ICA’s SG Arrival Card e-Service, provided that the conditions above are met.
-If the above conditions are not met, travellers will be subjected to the prevailing health regulations in Singapore upon arrival in Singapore, including the requirement to serve SHN.
-For more information about the SHN issued by ICA, please refer to <https://www.ica.gov.sg/covid-19/shn>.

 #### 15. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Brunei?